 Internships may be with government agencies, nonprofit or private sector organizations.
 If you are considering an internship, you should initiate discussions with a faculty member, the Director, or the Assistant Director.
 In doing so, you will assess the type of internship in which you are interested (credit-generating or non-credit-generating, paid or voluntary, type of agency or organization, etc.), the extent to which you will benefit from an internship, and how it fits into your overall educational plan.

-Internship ideas are found on the MES website (www.evergreen.edu/mes) in the Internships section under "For Current Students."
+Internship ideas are found online at www.evergreen.edu/mes/internships.
 Students may also find internships through their own research or thesis interests.

 Internship Learning Contract Registration